Nidal-Bakir/assets-gen/README.md

 ## 🛠 Usage

-Run `assets-gen --help` (or any subcommand `--help`) for a full list of flags and examples.
+Run `assetsgen --help` (or any subcommand `--help`) for a full list of flags and examples.
 Below are the main commands:

 ---